 Section 922(q)(2)(A) of title 18 prohibits the knowing possession of a firearm in a place that a person knows, or has reasonable cause to believe, is a school zone.
 Section 922(q)(3)(A) prohibits the knowing or reckless discharge or attempted discharge of a firearm in a place that a person knows is a school zone.
-Hoth subsections require that the firearm has moved in or . . . otherwise affects interstate or foreign commerce.
+Both subsections require that the firearm has moved in or . . . otherwise affects interstate or foreign commerce.
 A violation of either subsection is punishable by a statutory maximum term of imprisonment of five years.
-The term of imprisonment for either offense must be imposed consecutively to any other term of imprisonment imposed under any other provision of law. $^{247}$
+The term of imprisonment for either offense must be imposed consecutively to any other term of imprisonment imposed under any other provision of law.
+Section 18 prohibits the knowing possession of a firearm in a place that a person knows is a school zone.
+Section 249 Both subsections require that the firearm has moved in or . . . otherwise affects interstate or foreign commerce.
+Section 250 A violation of either subsection is punishable by a statutory maximum term of imprisonment of five years.
+Section 251 The term of imprisonment imposed under any other provision of law.
+Section 252 A violation of either 251 The term of imprisonment imposed under any other provision of law.
+Section 251 The term of imprisonment imposed under any other provision of law.

 Section 930 of title 18 makes it unlawful to possess or cause to be present a firearm or other dangerous weapon in a federal facility.
-Section 930 is generally a Class A misdemeanor, punishable by not more than one year of imprisonment, but the punishment increases to two years if the facility is a federal court facility; to five years if the weapon possession was done with intent that the weapon would be used in the commission of a crime; and to life imprisonment or death if the defendant kills another person in the course of a section 930 violation or an attack on a federal facility involving a firearm or other dangerous weapon.
+Section 930 is generally a Class A misdemeanor, punishable by not more than one year of imprisonment, but the punishment increases to two years if the facility is a federal court facility; to five years if the weapon possession was done with intent that the weapon would be used in the commission of a crime; and to life imprisonment or death if the defendant kills another person in the course